connectthefuture/diginet/readme.md

-If you think of Digilines as roughly between the level of Ethernet and TCP, Diginet is an application-level protocol more like HTTP, though it has to introduce a notion of addressing as this is absent from Digilines.
+If you think of Digilines as roughly between the level of Ethernet and TCP, Diginet is an application-level protocol more like HTTP, though it has to introduce a notion of addressing too.

 ## Addressing